jaxparrow07/g-extensions/README.md

 `https://github.com/AXIM0S/gearlock-dev-kit`
 <br>
 ### GDK Usage
-For details on how to use this and more details.
+For details on how to use this and more details.<br>
 `https://supreme-gamers.com/gearlock/`

 # Extension files